Angora rabbit: Wool mites

 Cheyletiella parasitovorax is a skin parasite commonly found in Angora rabbits.
 Signs of infestation are flaky skin patches and fur loss.
 Wool mites reduce fiber yields and the resulting skin flakes are detrimental to the fiber quality.
 Wool mites may be treated with ivermectin or with carbaryl powder.

 Angora rabbit breeds

-The iconic long coat of the Angora is the result of a rabbit gene referred to as l (i.e., lowercase "L").
+The iconic long coat of the Angora is the result of a rabbit gene referred to as l (lowercase "L").
 This "Angora gene" is present in all Angora breeds.
 It has also sometimes been utilized in the development of other rabbit breeds or other breeds' new varieties.
-"Dwarf Wooly" breeds including American Fuzzy Lop, Lion Head and Jersey Woolie are now recognized in the U.S. by ARBA.
+"Dwarf Wooly" breeds including American Fuzzy Lop, Lionhead and Jersey Wooly are now recognized in the U.S. by ARBA.
 Belgium and France have their own Dwarf Wooly breeds.
 There is also a rare Mini English Angora breed in New Zealand.